Zeta Makripoulia: Origin

-Makripoulia's origin is from village Potamoula, Aetolia-Acarnania.
+Makripoulia's origin is from village Potamoula, Parakampylia, Aetolia-Acarnania.

 Family

 Makripoulia has two brothers Panagiotis and Akis.

 Relationships

 From 1994 to 1997, Makripoulia was in a relationship with gymnast Kostas Alibertis.

 From March 1999 to September 2007, Makripoulia was in a relationship with Greek singer Antonis Remos.

 From June 2010 to February 2021, Makripoulia was in a relationship with Cypriot singer-songwriter Michalis Hatzigiannis.
 They met at Mad VMA 2010.